Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

 The problem \QSCDFF\ is the distinction problem between two quantum states $\rho_\pi^+(n)^{\otimes k(n)}$ and $\rho_\pi^-(n)^{\otimes k(n)}$ for each parameter $n$ in $N$, where $k$ is a polynomial.
 For each fixed polynomial $k$, we use the succinct notation $k$-\QSCDFF\ instead. \end{definition}

-To simplify our notation, we often drop the parameter $n$ whenever $n$ is clear from the context.
-For instance, we write $\rho_{\pi}^{+\otimes k}$ for $\rho_{\pi}^{+}(n)^{\otimes k(n)}$.
+To simplify our notation, we often drop the parameter $n$ whenever it is clear from the context.
+For instance, we write $\rho_{\pi}^{+\otimes k}$ instead of $\rho_{\pi}^{+}(n)^{\otimes k(n)}$.
 More generally, $k$-\QSCDFF\ can be defined for any integer-valued function $k$.
 Note that Definition \ref{def:QSCDff} uses the parameter $n$ to express the ``length'' of the quantum states instead of the parameter $l$ of Definition~\ref{q-ind}.
-There is, however, essentially no difference for polynomial-time indistinguishability since $\rho_\pi^+$ and $\rho_\pi^-$ can be expressed with $O(n\log{n})$ qubits and $k(n)$ is a polynomial in $n$.
-This parameter $n$ is used to measure the computational complexity of our problem and is often referred to as the {\em security parameter\/} in the cryptographic context.
+Speaking of polynomial-time indistinguishability, however, there is essentially no difference between $n$ and $l$ because $\rho_\pi^+$ and $\rho_\pi^-$ can be expressed by $O(n\log{n})$ qubits and $k(n)$ is a polynomial in $n$.
+In this paper, the parameter $n$ serves as a unit of the computational complexity of our target problem and it is often referred to as the {\em security parameter\/} in a cryptographic context.